Soling South American Championship results (1971–1990): 1980 Final results

 In race 4 on Friday 21 two boats sunk due to winds over 60 km/h and rough waters.
 The team of helmsman Dave Perry on STORM KING were saved.
-One crew member of INDIO of helmsman Juan Carlos Soneyra got entangled in the forstay.
+One crew member of INDIO of helmsman Juan Carlos Soneyra got entangled in the forestay.
 In spite of the great efforts of his team he could not be released and drowned.
 No race was sailed on Saturday 22.
 The 5th and final race was sailed on Sunday 23.